Risk of astronomical suffering: Malevolent actors and ideologies

 S-risk scenarios may also arise intentionally.
 Such risks escalate in situations such as warfare or terrorism, especially when advanced technology is involved, as conflicts can amplify destructive tendencies like sadism, tribalism, and retributivism.
 War often intensifies these dynamics, with the possibility of catastrophic threats being used to force concessions.
 Agential s-risks are further aggravated by malevolent traits in powerful individuals, such as narcissism or psychopathy.
 This is exemplified by totalitarian dictators like Hitler and Stalin, whose actions in the 20th century inflicted widespread suffering.

 Genetic engineering

 David Pearce has argued that genetic engineering is a potential s-risk.
-Pearce argues that while technological mastery over the pleasure-pain axis could lead to the potential eradication of suffering, it could also potentially be used to create "hyperpain" or "dolorium" that experience levels of suffering beyond the human range.
+Pearce argues that while technological mastery over the pleasure-pain axis could lead to the potential eradication of suffering, it could also potentially be used to create levels of suffering beyond the human range.

 Mitigation strategies

 To mitigate s-risks, efforts focus on researching and understanding the factors that exacerbate them, particularly in emerging technologies and social structures.
 Targeted strategies include promoting safe AI design, ensuring cooperation among AI developers, and modeling future civilizations to anticipate risks.
 Broad strategies may advocate for moral norms against large-scale suffering and stable political institutions.